Mental Health & Emotional Support

-The counseling office is great starting point for students in need of help.
-Whether the issue is a mental health issue such as anxiety, depression, or suicidal thoughts; or a situational problem such as relationship, academic, or financial; help exists.
-Information disclosed during counseling will be kept confidential and will only be released under the following circumstances: your written permission; suspected physical or sexual abuse or neglect of a child or incapacitated adult; if you appear to be a threat to yourself or someone else; court order; or medical emergency.
+The counseling office is a great starting point for students in need of help.
+Whether the issue is a mental health issue such as anxiety, depression, or suicidal thoughts; or a situational problem such as relationship, academic, or financial; help is available.
+Information disclosed to the counselor will be kept confidential and will only be released under the following circumstances: your written permission; suspected physical or sexual abuse or neglect of a child or incapacitated adult; if you appear to be a threat to yourself or someone else; court order; or medical emergency.

-The counselor on campus is available to assist students with emotional or mental health issues.
-Problems that can be resolved in 12 sessions or less are typically handled by the counselor on campus.
-Problems that need more sessions are generally referred to a local counseling center that provides services to adults 18 years and older with little or not cost, depending on income.
-Each case is evaluated and a determination is made based on the student's best interest.
+The counselor on campus is available to provide emotional support to students with emotional or mental health issues.
+Students in need of therapy are referred to a local counseling center that provides services to adults18 years and older, with little or no cost, depending on income.

 Suicide is a growing concern on college campuses.
 Suicide is the second leading cause of death among college age students.
-If you are having thoughts of ending your life please reach out to a friend, family member, counselor or hotline.
-If you are experiencing an emergency go to the nearst emergency room or call 911.
+If you are having thoughts of ending your life, please reach out to a friend, family member, counselor or hotline.
+If you are experiencing an emergency go to the nearest emergency room or call 911.
 Help does exist, and people do care.

 Three of the best Suicide Prevention Crisis line options we have identified include not only a telephone number for speaking to a trained volunteer, but also a contact number for those who prefer to text a trained volunteer and another link for those who prefer to communicate with a trained volunteer via live chat online.

 Call the Suicide Prevention Lifeline, toll free at: 1-800-273-8755, or log onto their website for more information. https://suicidepreventionlifeline.org/